naecker-lab/lab-manual/README.md

-# RA Manual for @naecker-lab
+# RA Manual for Naecker Lab

 Training matierals will be posted here.
 See the wiki for the lab manual.